taehyounpark/queryosity/README.md

 //     pth_hist->Fill(pth, cut_2los.get_weight());
 //   }
 ```
-Accessing a result of any counter triggers the dataset processing:
+Accessing a result of any aggregation triggers the dataset processing:
 ```cpp
 pth_hist.get_result();  // -> std::unique_ptr<TH1> (specified by Hist<1,float>)
 pth_hist->GetEntries();  // shortcut access
 ```
-Each `fill()` and `at()` call returns a new node with those operations applied, such that any counter can be:
+Each `fill()` and `at()` call returns a new node with those operations applied, such that any aggregation can be:
 - Filled with columns any number of times, as long as their dimensionality matches that of the implementation.
 - Booked at any (set of) selection(s), as long as the selections booked in each set has unique paths.
 ```cpp